 Bidders are REQUIRED to PRE-REGISTER IN PERSON with the Tax Claim Bureau at 399 Stadium Drive, 3rd floor, Sunbury, PA.
-Registration deadline is 4:00 pm two weeks prior to the scheduled sale date.
+Registration deadline is 4:00 pm ten days prior to the scheduled sale date.
 A non-refundable registration fee of $50.00 per bidder will be charged for each sale registration.

 1. UPSET SALE – This sale is held every September.
 At least one year’s taxes or a portion thereof, must be delinquent for a period of almost 2 years.
 Properties are sold subject to whatever liens and encumbrances are against the property, with the exception of those liens (state or federal tax liens, municipal liens, and corporate liens) which we are mandated to include in the Upset Price.
 The list for the Upset Sale is published in the News Item, the Daily Item, the Milton Standard, and the Northumberland County Legal Journal, at least thirty days prior to the sale.
 Any property whose taxes are paid in full prior to the time of sale will not be offered for sale.